TangoAgency/avatar-view/README.md

     binding.setViewModel(new ExampleViewModel());
 }

-private class ExampleDataComponent implements android.databinding.DataBindingComponent {
+private class ExampleDataComponent implements DataBindingComponent {
     public AvatarViewBindings getAvatarViewBindings() {
         return new AvatarViewBindings(new PicassoLoader());
     }
 }
 ```
-Take a look at [AvatarViewBindings][AvatarViewBindings] class where BindingsAdapter in configured.
-Because of that
+Take a look at [AvatarViewBindings][AvatarViewBindings] class where BindingsAdapter is configured
-you can use "bind:avatarUrl" and "bind:name" in xml file.
+("bind:avatarUrl" and "bind:name" for usage in xml).
+In order to correctly use AvatarViewBindings
+you have to create class extending DataBindingComponent and pass it as a third parameter in
+DataBindingUtil.setContentView() method.
+This is obligatory because AvatarViewBindings takes an
+[IImageLoader][IImageLoader] parameter in it's constructor.
+More information about this topic you can
+find [here][DataBindingPresentation].

-I have explained [PicassoLoader][PicassoLoader] issue in step 3 in Standard Method part
+I have explained [PicassoLoader][PicassoLoader] issue in [step 3][Step3A] in Standard Method part

+####AvatarPlaceholder

+[AvatarPlaceholder][AvatarPlaceholder] is a Drawable which is set as a AvatarView background when image
+hasn't been loaded yet.
+It is a letter on one-color background (just like in f.e.
+Google, Youtube avatars).
+Default placeholder string (displayed when username is null or empty) is "?".
+You can change it by passing
+other String in AvatarPlaceholder constructor.

 ####Additional information

 - Avatar background color is calculated using hashCode() method called on given name String.
-- You can set "default placeholder String" by creating [ImageLoaderBase][ImageLoaderBase] instance (i.e. [PicassoLoader][PicassoLoader]) by calling constructor with String parameter.
+- You can set default placeholder String by creating [ImageLoaderBase][ImageLoaderBase] instance (i.e. [PicassoLoader][PicassoLoader]) by
-By default "default placeholder String" is set to "?".
+calling constructor with String parameter.
+Default placeholder String is set to "?".
 - Default border width is 2dp and default border color is white.
 - Placeholder letters are currently always white (in future user will be able to choose a different color).

 ####Feel free to create issues and pull requests!

  [Matt Precious's Lecture]: <https://www.youtube.com/watch?v=KH8Ldp39TUk>
  [FirstExample]: <https://github.com/TangoAgency/avatar-view/blob/master/images/example1.gif>